VaclavDedik/jboss-seam/examples/seamdiscs/readme.txt

 row keys.
 If you want to use, you'll need to copy the classes in org.jboss.seam.trinidad to your own project.
 This may be offered as a standalone jar in the Seam project in the future.
-One caveat is that you must ensure the rows property on the Query is the same as the maxResults property on the Query.
+One caveat is that you must ensure the rows property on the <tr:table> is the same as the maxResults property on the Query.

 Example